Smb1234567/dataquest1/README.md

 ### How to Run

 Each script is self-contained and uses `pandas` for data processing.
-Simply run the scripts in your Python environment to generate the cleaned CSV files.
+Simply run the scripts in your Python environment to generate the cleaned CSV files

----

-This documentation provides a clear outline of the steps taken to ensure the datasets are ready for analysis, contributing to reproducible and reliable data-driven projects.